-If an electron component needs to be assigned based on the cancer location or type, project guidance can be found in the current revision to ORAUT (2005), and site-specific guidance can be found in Appendices A and B. These sections provide the dose reconstructor with many options dependent on the circumstances of the energy employee (e.g., what ratio to apply depends on duties, location, and timeframe of employment).
-For the efficient processing of a claim, the following general guidelines can be applied:
+If an electron component needs to be assigned based on the cancer location or type, project guidance can be found in the current revision to ORAUT (2005), and site-specific guidance can be found in Attachments A and C. These sections provide the dose reconstructor with many options dependent on the circumstances of the Energy Employee (e.g., what ratio to apply depends on duties, location, and timeframe of employment).
+The following general guidelines can be applied: